Kotlin/kotlinx.serialization/docs/polymorphism.md

 ### Serializing interfaces

 We can update the previous example and turn `Project` superclass into an interface.
 However, we cannot mark an interface itself as `@Serializable`.
-Only classes can be serializable.
+One possible practical default behaviour is to make them polymorphically serializable.
+Thus all interfaces are considered to be implicitly serializable with the [PolymorphicSerializer] strategy.

 <!--- INCLUDE
 import kotlinx.serialization.modules.*